AlanGreyjoy/sipharmony-device-manager/README.md

 - Local dev server, preferably using NGROK for local tunneling/testing
 - For production, the repo is setup to use PM2 for process management.
 You can use any process manager you like.
 - For local development, you can use `npm run dev` to start the server using nodemon.
+- AMI access to your Asterisk server.
+This is required to get the device information and realtime updates.

 ```bash
 npm i && npm run dev